MrVaad/ED-Odyssey-Perf-And-QoL/README.md

 SHIFT+F2 enable/disable the screenglare effect
 SHIFT+F3 enable/disable the indoor glass shader effect (windows, guardrails, glasses, mission consoles)
 SHIFT+F4 enable/disable the outdoor glass shader effect (windows mainly)
-SHIFT+F5 enable/disable the galaxy stars brightness on foot (works in tutorial, doesn't have an effect on all planets, need to test in space)
-SHIFT+F6 enable/disable the galaxy clouds/nebulae (works in tutorial, doesn't have an effect on all planets, need to test in space)

 SHIFT+F11 reload the config file d3dx.ini